X

 • Excellent cut flower

-This article gives more information about growing sunflowers.
+This article provides additional information on growing sunflowers.

-• Buy transplants or plugs; seeds can be very difficult.
+• Buy transplants or plugs; seeds can be very challenging to grow from.

-• Likes full sun; afternoon shade ok in hot climates
+• Likes full sun; afternoon shade is ok in hot climates

 • Flowers from May through November